THE CONCEPT AND OPERATION OF THE BODY OF CHRIST

 Each one of us is responsible to build up this army of judges to the fullness of maturity.
 The army of judges, the saints, will express the Word of God while Michael and his warrior attack and drive from the earth all the forces of wickedness.

-There is quite a work yet to be done, isn’t there?
-But God Almighty has decreed that it shall be done perfectly and completely; and what God decrees always happens!
+There is much work yet to be done, isn’t there?
+But God Almighty has decreed that it shall be done perfectly and completely, and what God decrees always happens!
 There is no authority or power that can withstand the Father.
 The works were finished from the beginning of the world.

 And as to the building up of the saints: